ANALYTICS SOLUTIONS2025-12-31

 Such data sets are typically needed for model development and testing or for building training data for machine learning algorithms.

-If a data scientist has created the data sets for model development and testing, synthetic data can be used to validate the trained models and validate the software product once it is built.
+If a data scientist has created the data sets for model development and testing, synthetic data can be used to validate the trained models and the software product once it is built.

 Challenges of Synthetic Data